-Note: because these files use the advanced xml features, they must be preprocessed using the geosx_xml_tools package.
-To install geosx_xml_tools, see Advanced XML Features (geosx_xml_tools)
+Because the input files use the advanced xml features, they must be preprocessed using the geosx_xml_tools package.
+If you have not already done so, setup these features by following the instructions here: Advanced XML Features.

 3.5.1 Description of the case